[1] "character"

 • the as_factor() is from the forcats package (first appearance order by default)

-• the factor() base R function (alphabetical order by default)
+• the factor() base R function (alphanumeric order by default)

 • with factor() we can specify the levels with the levels argument if we want a specific order